 “A thoughtful, beautiful meditation on what makes us who we are . . . and the values and ideals that bind us together as Americans.”—Barack Obama

 “A rich and revealing memoir . . .
 Futureface raises urgent questions having to do with history and complicity.”—The New York Times

-The journey takes Wagner from Burma to Luxembourg, from ruined colonial capitals with records written on banana leaves to Mormon databases and high-tech genetic labs.
-As she gets closer to solving the mystery of her own ancestry, she begins to grapple with a deeper question: Does it matter?
+Drawn into the wild world of ancestry, she embarks upon a quest around the world—and into her own DNA—to answer the ultimate questions of who she really is and where she belongs.
+The journey takes her from Burma to Luxembourg, from ruined colonial capitals with records written on banana leaves to Mormon databases, genetic labs, and the rest of the twenty-first-century genealogy complex.
+But soon she begins to grapple with a deeper question: Does it matter?
 Is our enduring obsession with blood and land, race and identity, worth all the trouble it’s caused us?

 Under the Cover

 An excerpt from Futureface

 I played a lot of solitaire growing up.
 I was an only child and a nerd and thus alone a lot of the time, and when I wasn’t, I was asked to mind my manners and keep quiet around the adults.
 For most of my adolescence, I used a weathered pack of dark blue playing cards that had the logo of the International Brotherhood of Teamsters embossed in gold on the back: a pair of horse’s heads atop a wagon wheel.
 Adults would see the horse head next to the Teamsters name and laugh in disbelief that a union with alleged mafia ties would have a horse’s head anywhere near its logo.
 I hadn’t yet seen The Godfather, and so I didn’t understand the irony, but I often pretended I did.
 “I know!”
 I would say, laughing along without understanding.
 I was alone, on the outside of the joke, wishing (rather pathetically) to be on the inside—where everyone else was.